AGH-Drone-Engineering/iarc-flutter-app/README.md

 - `0x04` - bajer 4
 - `0x7F` - broadcast

-`COMMAND` is an int 8 with these values:
+`COMMAND` is an uint8 with these values:
 - `0x01` - start
 - `0x02` - crdSnd
 - `0x03` - flyTo
 - `0x04` - altSet
 - `0x05` - msnStart
 - `0x06` - end
+- `0x07` - prepare for test flight
+- `0x08` - prepare for mission
 - `OxFF` - reserved for ESP to APP communication

 ESP after receiving a command returns it to the app after flipping the initial bit (subtracting 128).